aidanscannell/ModeRL/experiments/README.md

 <!-- ``` -->

 ## Running experiments
-An experiment can be run with,
+An individual experiment can be run with:
 ``` shell
 python train.py +experiment=INSERT_EXPERIMENT_NAME
 ```
-All experiment can be run with,
+All experiments can be run with:
 ``` shell
 python train.py  --multirun '+experiment=glob(*)'
 ```